AKloc/BookNotes/The Manager's Path.md

 - If you want to be promoted or to become a manager or get into leadership, it's on you to actually manage and lead that.
 - The Peter Principle, and not climbing the ladder just for the sake of it
 - Being the alpha geek isn't a good thing, and being super-technical but not understanding the rest of the business or even the local team environment is still often more harmful than it is good
 - Management is ACTIVE.
 If you're just keeping the lights on, you're probably not a great boss.
+Open-door policy is a feel-good idea, but you have to be active in asking for and giving feedback.
 - Rock stars vs. superstars
 - Senior engineers are much more than technical expertise.
 - Process isn't the enemy, but you have to keep up with it, be agile, change as conditions do, etc.